Assassin-byte/IT206_PROJECT_3/Presentation.md

 # Open Source Project Presentation: Blackjack and Teen Patti Game

+---

 ## 1. Project Overview
-This project implements two card games: **Blackjack** and **Teen Patti**.
-It is written in C++ and includes features such as player statistics, game mechanics, and file handling for saving/loading game states.
-The project demonstrates object-oriented programming principles and uses various data structures and algorithms to manage game logic.
+This project is a C++ implementation of two popular card games: **Blackjack** and **Teen Patti**.
+It showcases the use of object-oriented programming principles to create an engaging and interactive gaming experience.
+The project includes features such as player statistics, game mechanics, and file handling for saving and loading game states.

+### Why This Project?
+- **Educational Value**: Demonstrates advanced programming concepts like inheritance, encapsulation, and polymorphism.
+- **Practical Application**: Implements real-world game mechanics, making it relatable and fun.
+- **Open Source Contribution**: Provides opportunities to enhance and optimize the codebase.

 ### Key Features:
-- **Blackjack**:
+#### **Blackjack**:
 - Player vs. Dealer gameplay.
 - Betting system with cash management.
 - Leaderboard for high scores.
 - Save and load game functionality.

-- **Teen Patti**:
+#### **Teen Patti**:
 - Multiplayer gameplay.
 - Card shuffling and dealing.
 - Winner determination based on card values.

 ---

 ## 2. Objectives
-- To understand the implementation of card games using object-oriented programming.
+- **Understand** the implementation of card games using object-oriented programming.
-- To analyze the design choices, data structures, and algorithms used in the project.
+- **Analyze** the design choices, data structures, and algorithms used in the project.
-- To identify potential improvements or optimizations in the codebase.
+- **Identify** potential improvements or optimizations in the codebase.
-- To contribute to the project by raising issues or suggesting enhancements.
+- **Contribute** to the project by raising issues or suggesting enhancements.

 ---

 ## 3. Breadth-Wise Understanding of the Project
 ### Codebase Structure:
-The project is divided into two main parts:
+The project is organized into two main modules:
 1. **Blackjack**:
    - Located in the `src` folder.
    - Includes classes like `Game`, `Player`, `Dealer`, `Deck`, and `Card`.